Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Balance transfer credit cards: Repay your debt with low interest rates

-How can you find the right balance transfer credit card?
+How can I find the right balance transfer credit card?

 - How good is the balance transfer offer?
 To compare balance transfer offers, look at how low the interest rate is, how many months it lasts for, and what rate you will be charged on any debt you have not cleared when the balance transfer offer comes to an end.